-Now available for pre-order from Lexington Books
+Now available from Lexington Books:

 Fields of Fire identifies emancipatory networks as loose, discrete, and differentiated actors to explain how activists surmount overwhelming odds.
 Featuring unique ethnographic material of a sugarcane worker strike in Valle del Cauca and human rights activists in Bogota, as well as over a dozen photographs, Fields of Fire paints a vivid image of Colombian activism amidst violence.

 Louis Edgar Esparza is Professor of Sociology at California State University-Los Angeles.
 He is author of Fields of Fire: Emancipation & Resistance in Colombia (Lexington 2023), co-editor of Human Rights Of, By, and For the People (Routledge 2017), and co-author of Human Rights: A Primer (Routledge 2016).
 His research has appeared in Global Labor Journal, Contemporary Justice Review, Society & Natural Resources, Partecipazione e Conflitto, and elsewhere.
 Louis was Fulbright Distinguished Scholar in Democracy, Human Rights and Violence Prevention at the University of Brasília in 2022.
 He served as Co-Chair of the Task Force on Contingent Faculty for the American Sociological Association and is a founding member of the Human Rights section.

 Research / Areas of Interest: Political Sociology; Human Rights; Social Movements.

 Esparza, Louis Edgar. accepted.
 “Escape from Academic Freedom.”
 Journal of Academic Freedom 14.

 Esparza, Louis Edgar.
 Fields of Fire: Emancipation and Resistance in Colombia.
 Lanham: Lexington Books.